takesofficial/cissp/domain2.md

 # <p align=center>Domain 2 - Asset Security</p>

 ## 🎯 Elevator Pitch
-Domain 2 is about protecting assets from cradle to grave.
+Protect assets from cradle to grave.
 You classify what matters, assign owners, control access, protect data in every state, and destroy it correctly when its no longer needed.

 ---